More Than Meets the Eye at Great Meadow

 The Great Meadow is a 100-acre wetland in the heart of the Cromwell Brook watershed near downtown Bar Harbor.
 Visitors to the Meadow enjoy outstanding views of Kebo, Dorr, and Champlain Mountains, accessible paths with excellent birding opportunities, and the chance to experience the landscape and history of some of the original tracts involved in the founding of Acadia National Park.

-Friends of Acadia is enhancing the park’s work at the Great Meadow by investing in the restoration of the natural stream channel above and below the new bridge.
+As one of the park’s partners, Friends of Acadia is enhancing the work at the Great Meadow by investing in the restoration of the natural stream channel above and below the new bridge.
 The legacy ditches in the Meadow will be plugged to retain water during high precipitation events, and the abandoned roadbed will be removed to enable natural flow across the wetland.

 These improvements will move the Great Meadow closer to the natural hydrology of a wetland complex, help mitigate floods, improve water quality, and facilitate greater biodiversity.